anonymous0004/project_circle/index.md

 12. Click the red `exchangeEthForGenOne` button (and accept the transaction request through your wallet interface)

-Now wait until the new tax year, approximately January 1st 2022 ~ 00:30:00 GMT-0500 (Eastern Standard Time) at which point you can redeem your capital by sending your newly airdropped and unlocked `Generation_B` tokens to the `Handler` instance (guide below labeled `Sending airdropped tokens to Handler`) and calling `redeemGenTwo` (guide below)
+Now wait until the new tax year, approximately January 1st 2022 ~ 00:30:00 GMT-0500 (Eastern Standard Time) at which point you can redeem your capital by sending your newly airdropped and unlocked `Generation_B` tokens to the `Handler` instance (guide below labeled `Sending airdropped tokens to Handler`) and calling `redeemGenTwo`